tildedash/food-wheel/README.md

 git clone git@github.com:tildedash/food-wheel.git
 `````

-Replace the _FIREBASE_URL_ in the file _script.js_ with your own firebase URL.
+Replace the _FIREBASE_URL_ in the file _script.js_ with your own firebase URL:

 `````
 var FIREBASE_URL = "https://<your firebase>.firebaseio.com/<your dataset name>"
 ````

-Update the firebase config file :
+Update the firebase config file:

 `````
 {